Ben Lawers

 The Highlights

 2: This is one of the few mountains in Scotland that has a car park midway up it (postcode FK21 8TY).
-It’s relatively easygoing for the majority of the walk so Ben Lawers is an ideal mountain for new Munro baggers (link to my guide about Scotland’s Munros).
+It’s relatively easygoing for the majority of the walk, so Ben Lawers is an ideal mountain for beginner Munro baggers (link to my guide about Scotland’s Munros).

 3: The view from the summit of Ben Lawers is stunning.
 Beinn Ghlas (a second Munro that is traversed en route) is equally scenic.